CHAPTER 5: JAKE

 Olivia glares at me.

-I have a feeling that explaining my amusement would only make her more “pissed” so I decide to ignore her glare.
+Certain that further sharing my amusement would only make her more “pissed” I decide to ignore her glare and bring the meeting to a close.

 “If you’d allow me, I’d love the chance to speak with Therese, see what she thinks about all this.
 I’m gathering that you have good reasons for not involving her at this point in the process, and I respect your privacy, but just so I’m clear, I’ve got my heart set on this project—now that my wheels are turning in this direction, if this isn’t something Therese wants to do, I might find an opportunity like this elsewhere.”

 I sit back as this last part burbles out of me.
 And I meant that.
 I realize, surprising myself.
 Somehow, over the last week and a half, this idea of a luxury equine hotel set in the wild west had become very real in my mind.
-I wanted to build this!
+I wanted to be the one to build this!
+If the Weiss family wasn’t going to move on it, why shouldn’t I try to make it happen elsewhere?

-For the first time since we sat down, Olivia’s scowl softens, and I think I see a fleeting look that might be…what?
+For the first time since sitting across from each other, Olivia’s scowl softens, and I think I see a fleeting look that might be…what?
 Hope?
 Uncertainty?
 I bite my tongue, let her think.
 My eyes land on the last drawing Olivia had held between her fingers.
 An old-timey soda fountain advertising malts for a nickel is nestled between an apothecary and a flower shop.
 There’s a horse hitched out front, right next to a vintage automobile.
-The parking lot is a mile away, where a shuttle will pick up guests and deposit them onto Tomahawk Hill’s Main Street.
+The parking lot is a mile away, where a shuttle would theoretically pick up guests and deposit them onto Tomahawk Hill’s Main Street.
 Across from the soda fountain, a grand hotel (vibing of a historic Hotel del Coronado in the 1920’s), where guests will retire after their day of exploring the trails or taking riding lessons from the resort’s trainers.

 Olivia stands, and I follow suit, offering my hand.
 She takes it, and her skin is cool and soft and lost in my own.